-- Four cardiothoracic operating theatres, performing about 1200 cardiac and above 2000 thoracic surgeries a year. - Five Cardiac Catheter laboratories providing mapping and ablations of cardiac arrhythmias as well as TAVI transcutaneous aortic valve insertions. - Largest in Europe Large Airways intervention centre with weekly rigid bronchoscopy lists carrying treatment of large airways compromise, including laser interventions and stent insertion. - Variety of complex cardiac procedures include complex mitral valve repairs, tricuspid valve surgery, aortic root and ascending aorta replacement, septal myectomies and others. - Cardiac surgery undertakes emergency procedures including repair of aortic dissection, repair of VSD and treatment of complications of bacterial endocarditis. - Four modern TOE machines with 3D function are available for daily use in all cardiac surgical cases. - TEG and platelet mapping equipment for use in cardiac theatres. - Disposable bronchoscopes are available for all double lumen tubes insertion. - All cardiac consultants are skilled in TOE. - Majority of cardiac consultants have BSE or equivalent accreditation. - Number of consultants examine for BSE accreditation and are supervisors for TOE log books.
+- Four cardiothoracic operating theatres, performing about 1200 cardiac and above 2000 thoracic surgeries a year. - Five Cardiac Catheter laboratories providing mapping and ablations of cardiac arrhythmias as well as TAVI transcutaneous aortic valve insertions and mitral clips. - Largest in Europe Large Airways intervention centre with weekly rigid bronchoscopy lists carrying out treatment of large airways compromise, including laser interventions and stent insertion. - Variety of complex cardiac procedures include complex mitral valve repairs, tricuspid valve surgery, aortic root and ascending aorta replacement, septal myectomies and others. - Cardiac surgery undertakes emergency procedures including repair of aortic dissection, repair of VSD and treatment of complications of bacterial endocarditis. - Four modern TOE machines with 3D function are available for daily use in all cardiac surgical cases. - TEG and platelet mapping equipment for use in cardiac theatres. - Disposable bronchoscopes are available for all double lumen tubes insertion. - All cardiac consultants are skilled in TOE. - Majority of cardiac consultants have BSE or equivalent accreditation. - Number of consultants examine for BSE accreditation and are supervisors for TOE log books. - Cardiac intensive care with expertise to provide mechanical cardiac support.